“Climb the highest peaks and see the world from a different perspective.”

 Day 1 : Arrival in Kathmandu (1,350m/4,428ft)::

-Welcome to the land of the Himalayas for experiencing one of the truly magical climbing experiences in the Mera Peak.
+Welcome to the land of the Himalayas for experiencing one of the truly magical climbing experiences in Mera Peak.
 As you arrive in Kathmandu, the City of Temples, and complete the formalities at the customs, you shall be greeted by our representative who shall be there for the reception.
 You shall then be transferred to the hotel for your stay in a private vehicle by him/her.
-Get proper rest to the jetlagged body and in the afternoon you may stroll around the streets of Kathmandu to get refreshed.
+Get proper rest for the jetlagged body and in the afternoon you may stroll around the streets of Kathmandu to get refreshed.
 Prepare yourself for the sightseeing of the heritages of Kathmandu and its neighboring cities.
 Stay overnight in Kathmandu.

 Day 2 : Kathmandu (1300m/4264ft): Sightseeing and Preparation::

-Today we shall be exploring the medieval aged heritages of the buzzing and lively Kathmandu city and another well-preserved city of Patan.
-Today you might want to see the ancient royal palaces in the heart of the old city with the ornate woodcarvings, the home of Kumari, revered as the living goddess, several other temples and heritages.
+Today we shall be exploring the medieval-aged heritages of the buzzing and lively Kathmandu city and another well-preserved city of Patan.
+Today you might want to see the ancient royal palaces in the heart of the old city with the ornate woodcarvings, the home of Kumari, revered as the living goddess, and several other temples and heritages.
 You may also pay a visit to the Swayambhunath Stupa, the 14th-century stupa also known as the Monkey Temple, which is famous for being the self-appearing stupa.
 Another heritage is the Boudhanath Stupa, one of the world’s largest stupas in the world, and the sacred Hindu pilgrimage of Pashupatinath Temple located at the bank of the holy Bagmati River.
 Later in the day, you shall have a full trek briefing by the climbing guide along with a gear check.
 Cash in the opportunity to clarify any queries regarding climbing to the highest trekking peak in Nepal.
 Pack your bags and get ready for the adventure beginning the next day.
 Overnight stay in Kathmandu.

 Day 3 : Fly to Lukla and explore around Lukla (2730m/8954ft)::

 The journey begins today.
 We shall take the route through Lukla for the climbing to Mera Peak.
 The flight to Lukla is a spectacular experience where you fly above the lush hills and valleys, the high Mahabharat hill range, torrential rivers that weave the valleys, and the view of the glittering and humongous Himalayas.
 Land in the Tenzing-Hillary Airport in Lukla, the gateway to the Khumbu or Everest region and the starting point of most of the trekking expeditions in the region, we shall today explore the richness and diversity of this beautiful village in the hills of eastern Nepal.
-Lukla, besides being the entry point to the Everest region, is also a full-sized and busy village catering to a large number of tourists and known for its airport, often called as one of the most dangerous airports in the world.
+Lukla, besides being the entry point to the Everest region, is also a full-sized and busy village catering to a large number of tourists and is known for its airport, often called one of the most dangerous airports in the world.
 We shall also explore the surrounding areas and enjoy the awesome mountainous views around this place, busy yet small market, Chortens, and monasteries, and interact with the locals to get an insight into the local culture and traditions.
 Stay overnight in Lukla.

 Day 4 : Trek to Chutanga (3,430 m/11,250 ft): 3-4 hours::